TriWrite/VESC-Ninebot-Max-G2/README.md

   * +5V to brake light positive, brake light negative to FET drain, 3.3V PWM to FET gate, FET source to ground.
 * The Comm port is used to communicate with the Nano ESP32 using I2C.
   * SCL to SCL, SDA to SDA, Gnd to Gnd.
 * Hall port is self-explanatory.
-Can maintain same order of hall wires from stick cable, i.e., match up A B C with 1 2 3.
+Can maintain same order of hall wires from stock cable, i.e., match up A B C with 1 2 3.
 Temp is white wire.
 Red is red, black is black, Bob's your uncle.
+* Motor phase wires re-terminated with 4mm male bullet connectors to match board outputs.
+Same order as stock controller: blue, brown, yellow.

 This controller provides 12V outputs, which is useful because several components of the Max G2 (dash, horn) get 12VDC from the stock controller.
 If your board doesn't provide 12V, then you'll want a boost converter.